 A number of the other emails in our study had product features that demonstrated a similar 'synergy of design elements'.
-Both Marks & Spencer and Not on the High Street among our Christmas gift sector emails and fashion

-Superb design integration of product shots, copy, price points and graphics to create a high interest and well liked opening screen Of all the examples we studied, by far the most finely crafted was this Bank Holiday Sale email from camera retailer Jacobs, which featured an Olympus Pen camera at a reduced price of £299 as the leading offer.
-According to our camera enthusiast subjects, - Exploit the synergistic relationship between product images, copy, price points and graphics to sustain attention - Integrating the elements works better than imposing a grid structure - Ensure proximity of elements to maximise message absorption adjacencies - Integrating the right call to action is vital to 'closing the sale' retailers Freemans and Next included welldesigned integrated product presentations that exploited digital salesmanship, and featured highly among the most recalled and most preferred for our test subjects.
+Both Marks & Spencer and Not on the High Street among our Christmas gift sector emails and fashion retailers Freemans and Next included welldesigned integrated product presentations that exploited digital salesmanship, and featured highly among the most recalled and most preferred for our test subjects.
 What characterised all of these high attention product panels was the use of cut-out product shots - whether fashion, cameras or Christmas gifts - soundbytes of product copy, strong headlines, subheads and price points, often with attentiongrabbing graphics employed to link and integrate the elements.
 Every effective product offer we observed exploited the positioning of elements to maintain continuous engagement within the reader's peripheral vision.
-In maintaining eye contact like the successful salesman, each of these emails used a combination of persuasive techniques to ensure the best chance of closing the sale. hen an individual fixates on a particular area, there are several processes that occur.
+In maintaining eye contact like the successful salesman, each of these emails used a combination of persuasive techniques to ensure the best chance of closing the sale.
+ANALYST'S PERSPECTIVE hen an individual fixates on a particular area, there are several processes that occur.
 These include encoding of the visual stimulus, peripheral sampling, and the preparation of where to look next.
 Each type of stimulus on the page (i.e. text/image/price) requires varying levels of attention, and is consequently attended to in a very systematic approach.
-Through eye tracking we are able to identify the order in which items are attended to and for how long before the user moves onto the next.
-Once these properties are established, elements can be subtly emphasised and arranged in a format to attract attention accordingly, and thus create shorter, more efficient scan paths.
+Through eye tracking we are able to identify the order in which items are attended to and for how long before the these properties are established, elements can be subtly emphasised and arranged in a format to attract attention accordingly, and thus create shorter, more efficient scan paths.
 In the example for Jacobs Cameras we found results to support this, demonstrating that users' attention is ordinal - fixating on elements in turn before moving onto the next.
-With an effective design format, the email takes users on a directed scan path from image to text, to price and click-through link, all in an order of close proximity.
-This creates a very balanced level of processing that produces an efficient absorption of information and sustained attention.
-We know that both are key factors in determining recall and preference and, by implication, propensity to consider and buy.
+With an effective design format, the path from image to text, to price and click-through link, all in an order of close proximity.
+This creates a very balanced level of processing that produces an efficient absorption of We know that both are key factors in determining recall and preference and, by implication, propensity to consider and buy.
 This process is identified in eye tracking analysis with the use of gaze plots where sustained attention is shown with illustrative fixation points.
 However, it is the balance of fixation duration and a steady path of little deviation that indicates processing proficiency.
 As images are quick to process, the use of detailed and angled shots provide high level detail and are therefore viewed for longer.
 The text is kept short and concise, resulting in an equal amount of time spent on them as the image, creating a balanced level of attention overall.
-We found that images and body copy each received about 25% of fixation time in the opening screen, demonstrating the effective balance in the elements.
-The net result is a higher level of engagement with the email.
-Jacobs make effective use of detailed imagery and concise text, while reducing crowd factors (unrelated surrounding elements) in order to guide a steady gaze over the material that is focused and purposeful.
+We found that images and body copy each received about 25% of fixation time in the opening screen, demonstrating the effective balance a higher level of engagement with the email.
+Jacobs make effective use of detailed imagery and concise text, while reducing crowd factors (unrelated surrounding elements) in order to guide a steady gaze over and purposeful.